SeaDve/seadve.github.io/content/blog/3-gsoc-2023-introduction/index.md

 Hello there!

 I am Dave Patrick Caberto, a first-year Electronics Engineering student from Bataan Peninsula State University, Philippines.
-This summer, I will be working on the Rust and GTK 4 rewrite of Bustle, a D-Bus activity visualizer, with the guidance of my mentors, Bilal Elmoussaoui and Maximiliano Sandoval.
+This summer, I will be working on the Rust and GTK 4 rewrite of Bustle, a D-Bus activity visualizer, with the guidance of my mentors, Bilal Elmoussaoui and Maximiliano Sandoval.<!-- more -->

 ## Me and my bizarre open-source journey